drkowal/SeBR/README.md

 ![](README_files/figure-gfm/oos-gp-1.png)<!-- -->

-Unlike the Box-Cox version, respects the support of the data
+Unlike the Box-Cox version, `sbgp` respects the support of the data
-$\mathcal{Y} = [0,1]$, captures the trend, and provides much narrower intervals (average widths are 0.215 compared to 0.267) with about the same coverage (0.955 for and 0.894 for Box-Cox).
+$\mathcal{Y} = [0,1]$, captures the trend, and provides narrower

-Despite the significant complexities in the data, performs quite well
+intervals (average widths are 0.215 compared to 0.267) with better coverage (0.955 for `sbgp` and 0.894 for Box-Cox).

-out-of-the-box:
+Despite the significant complexities in the data, `sbgp` performs quite well out-of-the-box:

 - the nonlinearity is modeled adequately;